dulunar/ChimeraMiner/README.md

 The Test folder contains an example.
 It turns out that all the scripts are running.
 You can check out how to use the pipeline.
 In this folder, just run workstep.sh first, this shell will generate bam file and chimera's files.
 When all works in workstep.sh finished, then run filterstep.sh, this shell will deal with the chimera's files and count.

-### First, align reads to reference, use bwa mem, generate a list contains "SampleID	BAMFile";
+### First, align reads to reference
+use bwa mem to map the reads to hg19, generate a list contains "SampleID	BAMFile", each sample each line;
 ```shell
 ref=/home/luna/Desktop/database/homo_bwa/hsa.fa
 bwa mem -t 20 -k 30 -R '@RG\tID:Test\tLB:Test\tSM:Test\tPL:ILLUMINA' $ref test_R1.fq.gz test_R2.fq.gz | awk '$6 !~ /H/' | samtools view -Sb -t ${ref}.fai -o $dir/Test/Test.dh.bam -